Revolutionary Girl Utena: Soundtrack and music

-The series' theme song is "Rondo-Revolution", written and performed by Masami Okui, and composed and arranged by Toshiro Yabuki.
-Ikuhara told Okui to "think of this as a song that will play during the story’s last scene" when writing "Rondo-Revolution", though at the time he had not yet decided what the last scene would be beyond a vague concept of two people parting from each other.
+Toshiro Yabuki composed the series' opening theme "Rondo-Revolution", while singer Masami Okui wrote and performed it.
+Ikuhara told Okui to "think of this as a song that will play during the story's last scene" when writing "Rondo-Revolution", though at the time he had not yet decided what the last scene would be beyond a vague concept of two people parting from each other.
 Ikuhara sent several key phrases to Okui use as lyrics, including "sunlit garden", "revolutionize", "lose everything", "strip down to nothing at all", and "change the world".
-The series uses two ending themes: episodes 1 to 24 use "Truth", performed by Luca Yumi with lyrics by Shoko Fujibayashi, while episodes 25 to 38 use "Virtual Star Embryology", performed by Maki Kamiya with lyrics by Seazer.
+The series uses two ending themes: episodes 1 to 24 use "Truth", performed by Luca Yumi with lyrics by Shoko Fujibayashi; episodes 25 to 38 use "Virtual Star Embryology", performed by Maki Kamiya with lyrics by Seazer.
 The final episode uses a scat version of "Rondo-Revolution" performed by Okui as its ending theme.

 Film

 Shortly after the conclusion of the Utena anime television series, Be-Papas announced plans to release a feature film follow-up to the series.
 The film, titled Adolescence of Utena, was released in theaters in Japan on August 14, 1999.
-The film is a condensed retelling of the events of the anime series, though with significant differences in plot and characterization, as well as heightened thematic content.
-Adolescence of Utena occupies an ambiguous place in the broader Utena canon, and has been alternately interpreted as a stand-alone adaptation that exists in its own continuity, and as a sequel that is contiguous with the events of the anime series.
+The film occupies an ambiguous place in the broader Utena canon, and has been alternately interpreted as a stand-alone adaptation that exists in its own continuity, and as a sequel that is contiguous with the events of the anime series.